 The man was J.G.
 MacGregor, and the money was $2,000 per year — a rather large sum at the time, especially in the early days of higher education in Canada.
 And it was enough to keep Dalhousie going.

 Munro's donations to Dal totalled $10M+ in today's funds

 In the years to come, Munro would endow chairs in English Literature, in History, and in Rhetoric, Law and Philosophy.
 (The first Munro Professor of History: Rev. Forrest — less an act of nepotism, one assumes, than a reflection of Halifax’s intimate talent pool at the time.)

 In addition to funding academic chairs, Munro donated some $83,000 in bursaries, some of which went to support some of Dal’s first female graduates.

-All told, Munro donated about $330,000 to the university — a number which may seem small in comparison to modern donations, but given the time and context was cause for great celebration.
+All told, Munro donated about $330,000 to the university — a number which may seem small compared to the sorts of multi-million major donations universities like Dal can sometimes receive today, but given the time and context was cause for great celebration.
 Given inflation, that would be equivalent to more than $10 million today.